Creamy Pumpkin Chipotle Soup with Savory Pie Crust Croutons.

 Now that I had decided what soup to make and the decor for my pictures it was time to get cooking.
 I didn't want to make just soup, I wanted this recipe to have something fun to go with it.

 I have these cute mini fall themed cookie cutters that I knew would be perfect for pie crust croutons or crackers to add to the soup as a fun topping.

 These are really easy to make.
-I love the pie crust mix – foolproof for people like me who don’t make pie that often and have messed up pie crust in the past when making from scratch.
-Pie crust seems to be an art form, and I am better at cakes than pie.
-So pie crust mix for me it was.
-Making these is also similar to baking sugar cookie cutouts, something I have lots of practice with, so I knew I couldn't screw this up.
-I had my 5 year old help me cut the shapes out too.
+I have had my issues with pie crust in the past when making pies.
+Pie crust is definitely an art form, and I am better at cakes than pie.
+However, making these is also similar to making sugar cookie cutouts, something I have lots of practice with, so I knew I couldn't mess these up too bad.

 Pumpkin shaped croutons for pumpkin soup.
 Ahh so cute.
 I also made some in breadstick like form using a fluted ravioli cutter.

 I was having a hard time keeping my kids from eating them all before I could take all my photos of the recipe.
 These were flaky and buttery and so good.
 Sort of like a puffy butter cracker.
 I don't blame my kids for wanting to munch on them.
 They were really good!

 So if you are looking for an easy and delicious starter to your Thanksgiving meal this year, or an easy meal for a chilly evening, warm up with a bowl ( or two!) of my creamy chipotle pumpkin soup with pie crust croutons.
 Just try to not eat all the croutons before you eat the soup!